About This Report

 The total economic impact of tourism to the Tulip Time Festival.

 The movement of people, goods, and services within the area is an evolving system.
 We interact with other regional, national and international elements to create a total network.
+The City of Holland will have a safe, connected transportation system that serves multiple modes.

 Commuters in Holland by Mode of Transportation (2017)